deohs/coders/demos/data_import/epa_aqi/getAQI.md

 ## Data collection on a schedule

-If we "mouse over" the "Get This Widget" text we see a popup with a JSON link to the current data.
-We can use that link from R. We see no immediately obvious way to get historical data.
+If we "mouse over" the "Get This Widget" text we see a popup with links to "Download", "JSON", and "JSON.DATA".
+The Download link gives you a form where you can select dates, average minutes, and stations.
+There is no immediately obvious way to automate this from R to get historical data.

+The JSON links get the current data.
+We can use the JSON links directly from R.
+We see no immediately obvious way to get historical data from the JSON links.

-However, we can run this R code hourly to collect PM2.5 data over time:
+However, we could run this R code hourly to collect PM2.5 data over time:

 ```r